-About 112 million visitors come to Florida each year, and we tend to think of them as one huge market.
-The fact is, our visitors comprise several hundred different smaller markets that each require targeted marketing messages to attract them to come here.
-The demographics range from families in the Midwest who have saved for years to make their one family vacation to Florida, to New Yorkers and other snowbirds who make a trip to the Sunshine State an annual ritual to get away from their cold winters, to wealthy international visitors in South America, the United Kingdom, Europe, Asia, and the Middle East who see Florida as just one of the many beach destinations they have the opportunity to visit.
+In 2019, Florida welcomed a record 131 million visitors, but we tend to think of them as one huge market.
+The fact is our visitors comprise several hundred different smaller markets that each require targeted marketing messages to attract them to come here.
+The demographics range from families in the Midwest who have saved for years to make their one family vacation to Florida, to New Yorkers and other snowbirds who make a trip to the Sunshine State an annual ritual to get away from their cold winters, to wealthy international visitors in South America, the United Kingdom,

+Europe, Asia, and the Middle East who see Florida as just one of the many beach destinations they have the opportunity to visit.